Using Language Interpretation and Closed Captioning

 Enabling Closed Captioning

-To enable closed captioning in AIRCast Studio, follow these steps:
+To enable closed captioning in AIRCast Studio:

 1. Navigate to the Agenda Panel.